Lazar Stefanovic (soccer)

-Lazar Stefanovic (Stefanović; born August 10, 2006) is a professional soccer player who plays as a centre-back for Toronto FC in Major League Soccer.
+Lazar Stefanovic (born August 10, 2006) is a professional soccer player who plays as a centre-back for Toronto FC in Major League Soccer.
 Born in the United States, he represented Canada at youth level.

 Early life

 Born in Clearwater, Florida, Stefanovic moved to Canada at a young age and was raised in Oakville, Ontario.
 He began playing soccer at age three with Oakville SC.
 In 2016, he joined the Toronto FC Academy.
 In June 2023, he was named to the MLS Next All-Star Game.